Hosting and bandwidth provided by MacAce.net.

 Perhaps most notably, regardless of iOS version, only the iPhone 4S is capable officially of running "Siri," Apple's acquired "intelligent assistant" software program that endeavors to parse naturally spoken questions and provide voice answers using the web as its source and perform basic software tasks as well (like adding an appointment to a calendar or preparing and sending a text message).
 In the "real world," Siri doesn't always perform perfectly, but it still can be useful.

-Running iOS 6, the iPhone 4 supports a new "Offline Reading List" feature as well as Find My iPhone and Find My Friends capabilities, but it does not support Turn-by-Turn Navigation, Flyover, Panorama photographic mode, or "Made for iPhone" hearing aids like the iPhone 4S.
+Running iOS 6, the iPhone 4 supports an "Offline Reading List" feature as well as Find My iPhone and Find My Friends capabilities, but it does not support Turn-by-Turn Navigation, Flyover, Panorama photographic mode, or "Made for iPhone" hearing aids like the iPhone 4S.

 Running iOS 7, the iPhone 4 and iPhone 4S alike do not support AirDrop.
 However, both devices support all basic functionality -- Control Center, Notification Center, and Multitasking, as well as Safari and iTunes Radio -- in addition to "Filters in Photos" and an assortment of photo functionality that Apple refers to as "Square and video formats and swipe to capture."
 Just as it does running iOS 6, the iPhone 4S still supports Panorama and Siri, and it supports new "Filters in Camera" functionality in iOS 7, whereas the iPhone 4 does not.